Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

+If $H$ does not contain a regular unipotent element, then $H$ is a blueprint for $M(E_6)\oplus M(E_6)^*$. \end{proposition} \begin{proof} Suppose first that $u\in H$ is not regular.
+From \cite[Table 5]{lawther1995}, we see that $u$ is generic for $M(E_6)$, whence $u$ and therefore $H$ are blueprints for $M(E_6)\oplus M(E_6)^*$ by Lemma \ref{lem:genericunipotent}.
+Hence the result holds.
+Thus in what follows we may assume that $u$ is a regular unipotent element.

-If $H$ does not contain a regular unipotent element, then $H$ is a blueprint for $\Vmin\oplus\Vmin^*$. \end{prop} \begin{pf} Suppose that $p\geq 17$: the action of a unipotent element on $\Vmin$ is $17,9,1$, and for $p\geq 19$ we must have that $\Vmin\downarrow_H=17\oplus 9\oplus 1$, and so $H$ lies inside either $F_4$, as desired, or a $D_5$-parabolic, but this has composition factors $10,16,1$, incompatible.
-For $p=17$ then $17,1$ could come from an $18$-dimensional indecomposable module, but the $9$ is a summand, so in particular $H$ has three composition factors on $\Vmin$.
-However, $u$ is contained in the regular class, which is generic for $p=17$, hence $H$ is a blueprint for $\Vmin$, in particular an element $X$ of $\ms X$.
-Since $X$ contains a regular unipotent element (eliminating all reductive maximal subgroups except for $F_4$ from \cite{lawther2009}) and must have at most three composition factors on $\Vmin$, and if it does have three then one has dimension $9$ (eliminating all parabolic subgroups), we must have $H\leq F_4$, as claimed.
+Suppose that $p\geq 17$: the action of a regular unipotent element on $M(E_6)$ has Jordan blocks $17,9,1$.
+Thus if $p\geq 19$, we must have that

+by Lemma \ref{lem:indJordanblocks}, and so $H$ lies inside either $F_4$, as desired, or a $D_5$-parabolic subgroup.
+However, a $D_5$-parabolic has composition factors of dimensions $10$, $16$ and $1$.
+These are incompatible with the composition factors of $M(E_6)\downarrow_H$ above, so $H\leq F_4$.
+For $p=17$, the Jordan blocks $17,1$ from the action of $u$ could come from an $18$-dimensional indecomposable module for $H$.
+However, the $9$ is definitely a summand, so in particular $H$ has three composition factors on $M(E_6)$.
+However, $u$ is contained in the regular class, which is generic for $p=17$, hence $H$ is a blueprint for $M(E_6)$ by Lemma \ref{lem:genericunipotent}.
+In particular $H$ is contained in a member $\bX$ of $\mathscr X$, which are listed in Appendix \ref{app:actions}.
+Since $\bX$ contains a regular unipotent element (eliminating all reductive maximal subgroups except for $F_4$ using \cite{lawther2009}) and must have at most three composition factors on $M(E_6)$, and if it does have three then one has dimension $9$ (eliminating all parabolic subgroups), we must have $H\leq F_4$, as claimed.

-We therefore have that $p=13$, and $u$ acts on $\Vmin$ with factors $13^2,1$.
-Suppose that the $1$ in the action of $u$ arises from a trivial summand in $\Vmin\downarrow_H$.
+We therefore have that $p=13$, and $u$ acts on $M(E_6)$ with factors $13^2,1$.
+Suppose that the block of size $1$ in the action of $u$ arises from a trivial summand in $M(E_6)\downarrow_H$.
 From the proof of Proposition \ref{prop:f4char13} we see that the conspicuous sets of composition factors are

-Since there is no $10$-dimensional quotient not including the trivial summand, these structures are incompatible with coming from a $D_5$-parabolic, and so $H\leq F_4$, as needed.
+Since there is no $10$-dimensional quotient not involving the trivial summand, these structures are incompatible with coming from a $D_5$-parabolic subgroup, and so $H\leq F_4$, as needed.